Saskatchewan Highway 2: CanAm Highway

-Highway 3 joins with Highway 2 at km 559, becoming a concurrency for 1.7 km After crossing the North Saskatchewan River the concurrency of Highway 2 and 3 end at the interchange with Highway 55.
+Highway 3 joins with Highway 2 at kilometre 559, becoming a concurrency for 1.7 km After crossing the North Saskatchewan River the concurrency of Highway 2 and 3 end at the interchange with Highway 55.
 There is an 11 km divided or twinned highway segment north of Prince Albert.
-Highway 2 continues northward as an AC primary weight CanAm international highway from this point northward taking over from the highway 3 segment.
+Highway 2 continues northward as an AC primary weight CanAm international highway from this point northward taking over from the Highway 3 segment.
 Prince Albert is a part of the boreal transition ecoregion, agricultural fields and forested areas border the highway rural areas.
-At km 581, Highway 2 meets with the intersection of Highway 355.
+At kilometre 581, Highway 2 meets with the intersection of Highway 355.
 To the north-west of this intersection is Little Red River Indian Reserve 106C and Montreal Lake 106B Indian Reserves.
-Christopher Lake is at the km 594 junction of Highway 791 east and Highway 263 west.
+Christopher Lake is at the kilometre 594 junction of Highway 791 east and Highway 263 west.
 Highway 263 provides access to the Prince Albert National Park.

 Junction 42 Chamberlain ahead Saskatchewan Highway 2 (north); Central Butte turn left, (West) Saskatchewan Highway 42 Road Signage.

 This ecoregion is a part of the mid-boreal upland.
-At km 634, Highway 2 meets with Highway 264 which provides access to Waskesiu Lake in the Prince Albert National Park.
-At km 648 there is an intersection with Highway 969, another access to the Park westerly, and eastern access to Montreal Lake 106 Indian Reserve.
+At kilometre 634, Highway 2 meets with Highway 264 which provides access to Waskesiu Lake in the Prince Albert National Park.
+At kilometre 648, there is an intersection with Highway 969, another access to the Park westerly, and eastern access to Montreal Lake 106 Indian Reserve.
 There are fewer roads in the southern boreal forest.
-Highway 2 makes the next highway connection at km 680 with Highway 916.
+Highway 2 makes the next highway connection at kilometre 680 with Highway 916.

 There are over 100,000 lakes across Saskatchewan, with the main lake region being north of the tree line in the Canadian Shield.
-Montreal Lake is located west of Highway 2, its northern shores near Weyakwin at km 704, then at km 746 Highway 2 meets with Highway 165 which travels north to Morin Lake 217 Indian Reserve.
-Lac la Ronge 156 Indian Reserve is at km 798 before the ending terminus in the northern boreal forest at La Ronge and the junction with Highway 102.
+Montreal Lake is located west of Highway 2, its northern shores near Weyakwin at kilometre 704, then at kilometre 746 Highway 2 meets with Highway 165 which travels north to Morin Lake 217 Indian Reserve.
+Lac la Ronge 156 Indian Reserve is at kilometre 798 before the northern terminus of Highway 2 in Saskatchewan's northern boreal forest at La Ronge and the junction with Highway 102.